The purpose of this document is to help buyers discover how to harvest the best returns from their next system. These pages are designed to help:

 WHAT DO YOU WANT THE SYSTEM TO DO FOR YOU?

-What can the best project and consultancy management systems on the market deliver?
+What can the best project and agency management systems on the market deliver?

-We recently asked consultancy and agency managers about their expectations for new systems.
+We recently asked agency managers about their expectations for new systems.
 Six factors led the field.

 Think of them as the Big Six Classic Wins that you can expect from good systems.

 So, when you invest in a system, can you guarantee it will deliver all these?
 It’s not quite as simple as that.
 The truth is that different systems focus on different things for different types of company.
-So you need to be sure what kind of a business you are.
+So you need to be sure what kind of an agency you are.
 Before going any further, therefore, consider this: